backstage/backstage/packages/config-loader/api-report.md

   [name: string]: string | undefined;
 }): AppConfig[];

-// Warning: (ae-missing-release-tag) "Remote" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LoadConfigOptionsRemote" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type Remote = {
+export type LoadConfigOptionsRemote = {
   reloadIntervalSeconds: number;
 };